Poetry Friday

 Gathered Resources

-Poetry-Picture Matching spans all reading levels and is a springboard for much rich discussion.
+Poetry-Picture Matching spans all reading levels and age levels; it works well with mixed age and ability groups.
+It is a springboard for much rich discussion.
 It also encourages students to make connections between images and print.
 And the poetry is usually loaded with delicious words in short text lines.

 Preparation is relatively easy as long as you have access to the internet, to a printer, and of course, to books — personal library, school library, public library, online.

-I selected a half dozen cat poems.
-Then I selected cat photos to go with the poems.
+I selected a dozen cat poems.
+Then I selected cat photos from Pixabay that could go with at least one of the poems.
+I selected 24 photos because I wanted one cat card per student in the classroom.
 With the photos, I created cat playing cards.

 How I created the cat playing cards:

-Using the photos I had selected, I created a Keynote slide presentation — one cat photo per slide, filling as much of the slide as possible.
+Since we often use cards in other activities and subjects, I will share how I created them.
+I searched for online photos.
+Using the photos I had selected, I created a Keynote (Mac) slide presentation.
+I used one cat photo per slide, filling as much of the slide as possible.
 I numbered each slide in the upper right hand corner.
-Then, using the print feature, I created a printable document of the slide show using the “grid” option with six slides per page.
-I left the cards on sheets for easy use in the workshop.
-However, if using with students, I would laminate the cards and cut them apart.
+Then, using the print feature, I created a printable document of the slide show with the “grid” option for six slides per page and set my page orientation to portrait.
+Optional: laminate the sheets.
+Cut the cards apart.

 Possible Cat Card matches: